moloy900/toolesy/pages/PDF Convert/Online-pdf-splitter.md

       <li><strong>Publishers:</strong> Extract sample chapters or specific sections from books and publications.</li>
     </ul>

-    <h3>Frequently Asked Questions (FAQ):</h3>
+    <h3>Frequently Asked Questions:</h3>
-    <p><strong>Q: What is the maximum file size I can split?</strong><br>
+    <p><strong>What is the maximum file size I can split?</strong><br>
-      A: You can split PDF files up to 100 MB in size.
+      You can split PDF files up to 100 MB in size.
 For larger files, consider using desktop software or compress the PDF first.</p>

-    <p><strong>Q: Will the quality of my PDF be affected by splitting?</strong><br>
+    <p><strong>Will the quality of my PDF be affected by splitting?</strong><br>
-      A: No, the splitter preserves the original quality of your PDF file.
+      No, the splitter preserves the original quality of your PDF file.
 Text remains sharp and images maintain their resolution.</p>

-    <p><strong>Q: Is my data secure when using this PDF splitter?</strong><br>
+    <p><strong>Is my data secure when using this PDF splitter?</strong><br>
-      A: Absolutely.
+      Absolutely.
 Your PDF files are processed entirely in your browser and never uploaded to any server.
 This means your documents remain completely private and secure.</p>

-    <p><strong>Q: Can I split a PDF into individual pages?</strong><br>
+    <p><strong>Can I split a PDF into individual pages?</strong><br>
-      A: Yes, you can use the "Split Every N Pages" method and set N to 1, or use the "Extract Pages" method to select all pages individually.</p>
+      Yes, you can use the "Split Every N Pages" method and set N to 1, or use the "Extract Pages" method to select all pages individually.</p>

-    <p><strong>Q: Do I need to create an account or pay to use this tool?</strong><br>
+    <p><strong>Do I need to create an account or pay to use this tool?</strong><br>
-      A: No, this is a completely free tool with no registration required.
+      No, this is a completely free tool with no registration required.
 There are no hidden fees or watermarks.</p>

     <h3>Why Choose Our PDF Splitter?</h3>
     <p>Our <strong>online PDF Splitter</strong> stands out for its flexibility, speed, and privacy.
 Unlike many online tools, we don't upload your files to external servers - all processing happens locally in your browser.
 This ensures maximum security for your sensitive documents.
 The tool offers multiple splitting methods to accommodate various use cases and works on any device with a modern web browser.</p>